realarsenmadi/1800_202530_BBY27/README.md

 ---

 ## Contributors

-- **Salahuddin Yunus** - BCIT CST Student with a passion for fitness and cybersecurity.
-Fun fact: Has 3 kitty cats. :3
 - **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
 Fun fact: Loves solving Rubik's Cubes in under a minute.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.
-- **Kenny Fok** - BCIT CST Student with a passion for creating things.
+- **Kenny Fok** - BCIT CST Student with a passion for creating things that make more efficient.
 Fun fact: Has been to 10+ countries.
-- **Arsen Madi** - BCIT CST Student with a passion for learning new things.
-Fun Fact: I speak 4 languages

 - **Avery Robillo** - Former High School student, now attending BCIT under the CST program.
 Fun fact:
-Former Tetris Competitive Player.
+Former Tetris Competitive Player (2022 - 2024).

 ---

 ## Acknowledgments